Sejtanic/MoPTask2/README.md

 run json server by runing command    json-server --watch data/db.json --port 5000     in terminal at top level

 Run code with using npm start command inside of terminal at top level.

+I had a problem with the json server I would often stop watching db.json . if the page doesn't work as it should, see if the json server is turned on.